Igor Rudan: University education

-He presently works as a Professor of International Health and Molecular Medicine and joint Director of the Centre for Global Health and World Health Organization's Collaborating Centre for Population Health Research and Training at the University of Edinburgh.
-As of August 2020, he published more than 530 research articles and 10 books.
-Based on Google Scholar, he received more than 135,000 citations and has H-index of 129.
+He presently works as a professor of international health and molecular medicine and joint director of the Centre for Global Health and World Health Organization's Collaborating Centre for Population Health Research and Training at the University of Edinburgh.
+As of September 2023, he has published more than 600 research articles and 12 books.
+Based on Google Scholar, he has received more than 200,000 citations and has an H-index of 161.

 Career in genetic research

-After obtaining his first doctorate in 1999, Igor Rudan started to develop the biobank called “10,001 Dalmatians”.
+After obtaining his first doctorate in 1999, Igor Rudan started to develop the biobank called "10,001 Dalmatians".
 At the time, this was a very rare DNA-based human biobank in a middle-income country.
 This resource for genetic epidemiological studies was established in a series of genetic isolate islands off the coast of Dalmatia region in Croatia.
-In 2001 he received the International Research Development Award from The Wellcome Trust for his research and vision.
+In 2001 he received the International Research Development Award from the Wellcome Trust for his research and vision.
 Further development of this biobank was achieved through collaboration with Professors Harry Campbell from the University of Edinburgh and Alan F. Wright from the Human Genetics Unit of the Medical Research Council (MRC) in Edinburgh.

 The outbreeding theory: Studying the effects of human inbreeding and admixture

 Rudan's early work focused on studying the effects of inbreeding and admixture on human health and disease.
-At the time, in early 2000s, one of the central questions relevant to gene mapping was to predict the genetic architecture of complex quantitative biological traits that underlie common late-onset diseases.
-Most research of that period assumed that it was "oligogenic", i.e. that only a handful of genes would confer the majority of genetic risk for complex quantitative traits and diseases.
-Using inbreeding studies and very elegant designs within his PhD research, Rudan and his colleagues showed that the genetic architecture of those traits must be highly polygenic, with at least several hundred loci contributing to genetic risk of human hypertension and late-onset diseases.
+At the time, in the early 2000s, one of the central questions relevant to gene mapping was to predict the genetic architecture of complex quantitative biological traits that underlie common late-onset diseases.
+Most research of that period assumed that it was "oligogenic", i.e., that only a handful of genes would confer the majority of genetic risk for complex quantitative traits and diseases.
+Using inbreeding studies within his PhD research, Rudan and his colleagues showed that the genetic architecture of those traits must be highly polygenic, with at least several hundred loci contributing to the genetic risk of human hypertension and late-onset diseases.

-These studies, published in 2003, were entirely against the predominant thinking.
-This made them were very difficult to publish.
+These studies, published in 2003, were regarded as controversial at the time, which made them difficult to publish.
 Their implications were summarized in a review published by the influential scientific journal Trends in Genetics in 2003.
-A decade later, hundreds of genome-wide association studies have shown beyond any doubt that the genetic architecture of human quantitative traits and common complex diseases of late-onset is highly polygenic.
+A decade later, hundreds of genome-wide association studies have shown that the genetic architecture of human quantitative traits and common complex disease of late-onset is highly polygenic.
 Rudan's work on studying the effects of inbreeding and admixture on human disease was continued at the University of Edinburgh through the PhD theses by Ozren Polasek, Ruth McQuillan, and Peter Joshi.
 After 16 years of continuous research, it resulted in a paper in Nature, demonstrating effects on stature and cognition in diverse human populations.
-Based on these results, Rudan proposed "the outbreeding theory", i.e. that large human movements, migrations and urbanization may be partly driving, through so-called "hybrid vigor", the observed secular trends, improvements in public health indicators and human lifespan.
+Based on these results, Rudan proposed "the outbreeding theory", i.e., that large human movements, migrations and urbanization may be partly driving, through so-called "hybrid vigor", the observed secular trends, improvements in public health indicators and human lifespan.